CINECA-project/wp4-federated-joint-cohort-analysis/nextflow_TES/eqtl_workflow/README.md

 9314
 ```

-We note that in both cases we detected the same number of reads, indicating that the workflow has executed successfully on both environments.
+We note that in both cases we detected the same number of reads (9314), indicating that the workflow has executed successfully on both environments.